Covid-19 Tax Updates For Individuals

 Visit the PA Office of Unemployment Compensation website for employees impacted by COVID-19.

-For more information on the PEUC program in Pennsylvania visit the website.
+For more information on the specific terms regarding the Covid-related Pandemic Emergency Unemployment Compensation (PEUC) program in Pennsylvania, visit the state’s website.

 For the PEUC program in New Jersey see the Division of Unemployment Insurance Benefit Extensions page.